benbankston/econometricsProject/README.md

 ## Data
 We collected alcohol-related fatality data from the National Highway Traffic Safety Administration and data on beer taxes from the Tax Foundation.
 Control variables were collected from other, primarily government, websites.

-## Do file
+## Do-file
-The Stata code to replicate our results is included in the do file.
+The Stata code to replicate our results is included in the do-file.

 ## Paper
 Our paper reviews the process of the project including literature review, empirical approach, and results sections.